dietmarja/LLM-Elements/RAG/readme_RAG.md

 * Output: Finally, the code prints the final summaries for each document.

-The generative model used is T5-large (Text-to-Text Transfer Transformer) by Google,which is here made available via the transformer library from Huggingface.
+The generative model used is T5 (Text-to-Text Transfer Transformer) by Google (Raffel et al., 2020), in partiular T5-large here made available via the transformer library from Huggingface.
 In previous experiemnts T5-small (60 M prameters, 6 heads) has been used which however produced only a poor output.
 T5-Large (770 M parameters, 16 heads) produces a much better output but suffers from a long processing time.